 The Three Classifications of Credit Cards

 1. The first type of card that I routinely apply for is for the sign up bonus itself.
-The best of these types of cards will generally be offering a value of between $500-$1000 in sign up incentives.
+The best of these types of cards will generally be offering a value of between $1500-$2500 in sign up incentives.
 The incentives may be in the form of airline miles, hotel points, free hotel nights, or cash to be used toward travel.
-This class of card is to be used until the minimum spend requirement is met.
+This class of card is ONLY to be used until the minimum spend requirement is met.
 After you have met the minimum spend, you will hold that card until just before the annual fee is due.
-At that point you will either cancel the card, or trade the card for a no fee version with the same issuing bank.
+At that point you will either cancel the card, or downgrade the card for a no fee version with the same issuing bank.
 Maintaining the account can help your credit score as it increases the average length of your credit accounts.
-There are many cards out there that you can cancel, wait a specific period of time (6-18 months typically), then sign up again and get the bonus again!
+There are many cards out there that you can cancel, wait a specific period of time (12-36 months typically), then sign up again and get the bonus again!

 If you like what you've read, please click the +1, then join others and follow me by adding your name to our subsciption list at the top of this page.

-About THE POINTS DOCTOR
+About THE POINTS DOCTOR™

 THE POINTS DOCTOR is Bruce J. Wilderman DDS of Artistic Expressions Dentistry.
 Dr. Wilderman has a practice limited to Cosmetic Dentistry, serving patients of the Philadelphia Area since 1986.
 He and wife of 40 years have enjoyed traveling the world in first class since 2012 for little or no money with the points and miles they have earned from the credit card companies.
 Dr. Wilderman with his 10+ years of experience in the field of miles and points would love to teach you how to do the same.
 You may reach him at ThePointsDoctor@gmail.com.